Skillz619/VISA-to-SJSU/README.md

 # VISA-to-SJSU

-## AttendingSan Jose State University
+## Attending San Jose State University
 Congratulations on getting your acceptance at SJSU(Powering Silicon Valley).
 Welcome to sJSU!
 This is a repository to help you have a smooth transition from your homeland country to SJSU!
 This repository was last updated on _March 02 2024._

 *This repository is a major contribution of [Shreekar Kolanu]((https://github.com/Skillz619/VISA-to-SJSU)).
 The sole purpose of this repository is to help you out with onboarding.
 Please do not try to misuse this information.*